LeeWannacott/MYS-Mark-Your-Spreadsheet/README.md

 # MYS-Mark-Your-Spreadsheet.
-Software that marks spreadsheet's for lecturer's.
+Software that marks excel spreadsheet's for lecturer's.